“Blown away by JD’s Seven Candles presentation

 In a UU context, they are sermons.
 Anywhere else, they are “talks”; “sermon” is still a loaded term, especially for refugees from traumatic traditional church experiences. [new word—Traugmatic: when dogma hurts]

-For workshops and RE presentations/discussions, we can work something out; there are lots of options.
+For workshops and RE presentations/discussions, there are lots of options for compensation.

 The info page for hosts.